alegieunog/cake-auth/README.md

 2) User Details Service class - This has been implemented to retrieve the user data from the properties file.

 3) Test classes - This consists of a test application config file and a unit test class for the service class.

+To run a server locally execute the following commands:

+1) In cake-auth, select from the menu bar

+    Run -> Run 'CakeAuthMain'